Area of Expertise: Soil and Water Sciences

 - Blanco-Canqui, H. and R. Lal.
 2008.
 No-tillage and carbon sequestration: An on-farm assessment.
 Soil Sci.
 Soc.
 Am.
 J. 72:693-701.

 - DEDICATED ENERGY CROPS

 Growing dedicated bioenergy crops (i.e., switchgrass) in marginal lands can be an alternative to corn residue removal while enhancing soil ecosystem services, but field research is limited.
 Dr. Blanco is fulfilling this need by assessing biomass production, soil erosion, soil physical processes, C sequestration, and others in perennials grown on marginally-productive lands.
 Among his 15 journal articles in this topic include:

 - Blanco-Canqui, H., R.B.
 Mitchell, V.L.
 Jin, et al. 2017.
 Perennial warm-season grasses for producing biofuel and enhancing soil properties: An alternative to corn residue removal.
 GCB Bioenergy.
 9:1510–1521.

-Dr. Blanco’s team is studying how addition of C-enriched amendments (i.e., manure, biochar, char) affects crop yields, C storage, and soil properties in degraded or low organic matter semiarid soils.
+Dr. Blanco’s team is studying how addition of C-enriched amendments such as biochar other amendments (i.e., manure) affects crop yields, C storage, and soil properties in degraded or low organic matter semiarid soils.
 Among his >10 journal articles in this topic include: